Ursulovic/cloud-simulation/README.md

 # What I learned

 * Basics of Spring security
-* How to use Sprign async programming
+* How to use Spring async programming
 * How to implement optimistic database locking